Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Causal Questions of Interest

-Due to these challenges, it is common for researchers to focus on aggregated summary measures of $\theta_i$, such as the average treatment effect among ``compliers'' \citep{Imbens1994}, defined as $LATE = \expe{Y^*(1) - Y^*(0)|\text{Compliers}}$ (see, e.g., \citealp{Agan2021,Bhuller2019,Huttunen2020}).\footnote{As discussed before, these papers use a different outcome of interest $Y^*$ that bypass the censoring issues we face, but, we can ignore these issues while discussing our causal questions of interest (as this does not play a prominent role on it).} Although interesting and policy-oriented, such aggregated measures of causal effects are unsuitable for highlighting important types of treatment effect heterogeneity.
-In particular, these parameters cannot answer questions related to whether defendants with high punishment resistance (i.e., defendants who would only be punished by very strict judges) would take longer to recidivate if they were punished.
+Due to these challenges, it is common for researchers to focus on aggregated summary measures of $\theta_i$, such as the average treatment effect among ``compliers'' \citep{Imbens1994}, defined as $LATE = \expe{Y^*(1) - Y^*(0)|\text{Compliers}}$ (see, e.g., \citealp{Agan2021,Bhuller2019,Huttunen2020}).\footnote{As discussed before, these papers use a different outcome of interest $Y^*$ that bypass the censoring issues we face.
+However, we can ignore these censoring issues while discussing our causal questions of interest (as this does not play a prominent role in it).} Although interesting and policy-oriented, such aggregated measures of causal effects are unsuitable for highlighting important types of treatment effect heterogeneity.
+In particular, these parameters cannot answer whether defendants with high punishment resistance (i.e., defendants who would only be punished by very strict judges) would, on average, take longer to recidivate if they were punished.
 The same goes for defendants with lower punishment resistance.
-These are the key causal questions we are trying to answer in this paper.
-More specifically, we want to provide a more detailed picture of how alternative punishments heterogeneously affect recidivism with respect to the defendant's (unobserved) punishment resistance, which we denote by $V$.
-Here, punishment resistance may capture the evidence gathered against the defendant and additional defendant-specific characteristics.
+These are the exact types of causal questions that interest us in this paper.
+We want to go beyond LATE-type parameters and provide a more detailed picture of how alternative punishments heterogeneously affect recidivism with respect to the defendant's (unobserved) punishment resistance, which we denote by $V$.\footnote{In general, our punishment resistance variable, $V$, is commonly called unobserved treatment resistance or latent cost of treatment.} Here, punishment resistance may capture the evidence gathered against the defendant and additional defendant-specific characteristics.